hazymorning/origami_weather/README.md

 <details>
 <summary><b>Big Card</b></summary>

->**Tip:** The conditional visibility feature is useful for this kind of card layout.
-You can use it to toggle between a daily and hourly forecast, or to show the forecast on card tap.
+>**Tip:** The conditional visibility feature can be useful here.
+For example to toggle between a daily and hourly forecast, or to show/hide the forecast on card tap.

 <br>